-- 1. EFP proposals must contain sufficient information for the Council to determine: - a.
+- 1. EFP proposals must contain sufficient information for the Council to determine if: - a.
 There is adequate justification for an exemption to the regulations; - b.
-The potential impacts of the exempted activity have been adequately identified; - c.
-The exempted activity would be expected to provide information useful to management and use of Shared EC Species and other Council-managed resources.
+The potential impacts of the exempted activity have been adequately identified;

-- 2. Applicants must submit a completed application in writing that includes, but is not limited to, the following information: - a.
+- c.
+The exempted activity would be expected to provide information useful to management and use of HMS fishery resources. - 2.
+Applicants must submit a completed application in writing that includes, but is not limited to, the following information: - a.
 Date of application; - b.
 Applicant's names, mailing addresses, and telephone numbers; - c.
 A statement of the purpose and goals of the experiment for which an EFP is needed, including a general description of the arrangements for the disposition of all species harvested under the EFP; - d.
 Valid justification explaining why issuance of an EFP is warranted; - e.
 A statement of whether the proposed experimental fishing has broader significance than the applicant's individual goals; - f.
 An expected total duration of the EFP (i.e., number of years proposed to conduct exempted fishing activities); - g.
 Number of vessels covered under the EFP; - h.
-A description of the species (target and incidental) to be harvested under the EFP and the amount(s) of such harvest necessary to conduct the experiment; this description should include harvest estimates of overfished species and protected species; - i.
-A description of a mechanism, such as at-sea fishery monitoring, to ensure that the harvest limits for targeted and incidental species are not exceeded and are accurately accounted for; - j.
+A description of the species (target and incidental) to be harvested under the EFP and the amount(s) of such harvest necessary to conduct the experiment, including harvest estimates of overfished species and protected species; - i.
+A description of a mechanism, such as at-sea fishery monitoring, to ensure that the harvest limits for targeted and incidental species are not exceeded and are accurately accounted for: - j.
 A description of the proposed data collection and analysis methodology; - k.
 A description of how vessels will be chosen to participate in the EFP; - 1.
 For each vessel covered by the EFP, the approximate time(s) and place(s) fishing will take place, and the type, size, and amount of gear to be used; - m.
-The signature of the applicant; - n.
-The Council and/or its advisory bodies may request additional information necessary for their consideration.
+The signature of the applicant(s);

+The HMSMT, HMSAS, SSC, and/or Council may request additional information necessary for their consideration.